Débria Brown: International success

 From 1962 to 1965, Brown was a member of the Stadttheater Aachen, during which time she appeared as a guest artist at numerous opera houses in Germany.
 She was then committed to the Staatsoper Stuttgart from 1967 to 1970.

 In 1969, she appeared as Bess in George Gershwin's Porgy and Bess at the Vienna Volksoper.
 In 1971 and 1974, she made appearances at the Bregenzer Festspiele.
 In 1972–1973, she was a member of the Badisches Staatstheater Karlsruhe.

 She performed at the Dubrovnik Summer Festival in 1973.

 In 1992, Brown became a Professor of Voice and Artist in Residence at the University of Houston.
 She remained in that position until her death nine years later, on December 17, 2001, aged 65.
 At the time of her death in Houston, she was still performing, and had further unfulfilled engagements with American opera companies scheduled in the next few seasons.
-Posthumously, her "live" 2001 recording of Dominick Argento's Casanova's Homecoming was released by Newport Classic.
+Posthumously, her live 2001 recording of Dominick Argento's Casanova's Homecoming with the orchestra of the Moores School of Music was released by Newport Classic.